Symplectic billiards for pairs of polygons: Introduction

-In section \ref{section:criteria} we then formulate and prove the main assertions, Theorems \ref{theorem:F_finite} and \ref{theorem:periodicity-criterion}, concerning periodicity criteria for pairs of polygons in terms of the sets $F$, $C$ and $C^\#$.
-This goes back to the discovery in \cite{Albers_Banhatti_Sadlo_Schwartz_Tabachnikov_Polygonal_symplectic_billiards} of several polygons for which \textit{every} symplectic billiard trajectory is periodic.
-For very few cases, e.g.~the Quad, an ad-hoc argument was provided in \cite{Albers_Banhatti_Sadlo_Schwartz_Tabachnikov_Polygonal_symplectic_billiards}.
+In Section \ref{section:criteria} we then formulate and prove the main assertions, Theorems \ref{theorem:F_finite} and \ref{theorem:periodicity-criterion}, concerning periodicity criteria for pairs of polygons in terms of the sets $F$, $C$ and $C^\#$.
+This goes back to the discovery in \cite{Albers_Banhatti_Sadlo_Schwartz_Tabachnikov_2025} of several polygons for which \textit{every} symplectic billiard trajectory is periodic.
+For very few cases, e.g.~the Quad, an ad-hoc argument was provided in \cite{Albers_Banhatti_Sadlo_Schwartz_Tabachnikov_2025}.
 Full periodicity of the symplectic billiard map was experimentally observed for a number of other cases, too.
-Theorems \ref{theorem:F_finite} and \ref{theorem:periodicity-criterion} give a systematic treatment of this phenomenon.
+Theorems \ref{theorem:F_finite} and \ref{theorem:periodicity-criterion} give a systematic treatment of this phenomenon:

+\begin{theorem}[\text{cf. Theorem }\ref{theorem:periodicity-criterion} (III)] Fix a pair of polygons $P_-$ and $P_+$.
+If there are only finitely many classes of trajectories starting in vertices, more precisely, if the set $C$ of critical points is finite, then every symplectic billiard orbit is periodic with a uniform period bound. \end{theorem}

 The generalization to pairs of polygons was instrumental in arriving at our proofs and the statements of the theorems.
-In turn, understanding why every symplectic billiard orbit on certain pairs of polygons is periodic made it possible to give big classes of examples, see e.g.~Corollary \ref{corollary:three_directions}.
-Moreover, we exhibit the first examples where every symplectic billiard orbit is periodic but there is no uniform upper period bound, see Example \ref{example_unbounded_periodic} and Remark \ref{rmk:after_Thm_periodicity}.
+In turn, understanding why every symplectic billiard orbit on certain pairs of polygons is periodic makes it possible to give big classes of examples, see e.g.~Corollary \ref{corollary:three_directions}.
+Moreover, we exhibit the first examples where every symplectic billiard orbit is periodic but there is no uniform upper period bound: